emilypi/Cata-Mu-Fix/README.md

 the abyss of functional programming idiom.
 As it turns out, recursion isn't just an entry point to functional programming, it is a fundamental subject with impressive depth.
-This tutorial requires nothing but a familiarity with what primitive recursion is
+This tutorial requires nothing but a familiarity with what primitive recursion is, as well as the desire to learn about it in nauseating pedantic depth.

-For example, if you understand this, then you're perfectly fine:
+For example, if you understand this, then you're perfectly fine with the bulk of this
+tutorial:

 ```scala
 def fac(n: Int): Int =